 This attack comes at a sensitive moment in the struggle against impunity in El Salvador.
 The Supreme Court is expected to soon issue a ruling that could strike down the 1993 amnesty law which has blocked prosecutions for wartime atrocities, and the Attorney General’s office has opened investigations into several key cases.
 The attack also follows the recent closure of the prominent human rights organization Tutela Legal and a new criminal complaint filed by a survivor of the 1981 Santa Cruz massacre against sitting legislator Sigifredo Ochoa Pérez.

 Pro-Búsqueda has released a statement on the attack, translated below.
-More information about the attack is available in English via U-T San Diego, the Miami Herald, and the LA Times.
+More information about the attack is available in English via U-T San Diego, US News, and the LA Times.
 Monserrat Martínez of Pro-Búsqeda was also interviewed about the attack on Democracy Now!

 Violent Attack on the Office of Pro-Búsqueda